 Uganda’s Bird Watching Spots

-Uganda has up to 34 Important Bird Areas (IBA) many of which have been developed for bird watching and birding activities.
+Uganda has up to 34 Important Bird Areas (IBA) many of which have been developed for birding activities.
 The birding community in Uganda continues to identify a number of other bird-rich spots across the country and establishing birding trails there.
 At most of the spots there are local bird guides that have been well trained and can identify all the site’s resident species.

 On a single successful bird watching safari in Uganda, you can spot upto 582 species in total and besides the incredible Shoebill, you get to see plenty of rare/uncommon species.